naparuba/tanuki-www/content/pages/docs/internals/index.md

 Slug: docs/internals/index

-# Consul Internals
+# XXX Internals

-This section goes over some of the internals of Consul, such as the architecture, consensus and gossip protocol, security model, etc.
+This section goes over some of the internals of XXX, such as the architecture, consensus and gossip protocol, security model, etc.

 <div class="alert alert-block alert-info">
-Note that knowing about the internals of Consul is not necessary to successfully use it, but we document it here to be completely transparent about how Consul works.
+Note that knowing about the internals of XXX is not necessary to successfully use it, but we document it here to be completely transparent about how XXX works.
 </div>